Paul-Sizon/Paul-Sizon/README.md

 - 👋 Hi, I’m @Paul-Sizon
-- 👀 I’m interested in Android development🤖
+- 👀 I’m interested in Android development📱🤖
-- 🌱 I’m currently learning Android Compose😊, Flutter🐦
+- 🌱 I’m currently learning everything🧗
 - 💞️ I’m looking to collaborate on your app🛫🚀🌝
 - 📫 How to reach me paul.sizon@outlook.com